dbnschools/moodle-theme_pioneer/README.md

 * Featured Course slider at bottom of page has a "View More Courses" link which can be customized to point the user to a specific category of courses.
 * Fixed CSS issue with responsive menu background-color not showing for ipads
 * Icon navigation when displayed in the main content area no longer use tooltips to show icon text.
 The text is displayed below the icon.
 Tooltips are only used when icons are located in the top header area to save space and provide a clean look.
+* Moved Tools Menu, Custom Menu, and Language Menu to the top right menu area.
+This freed up space in the sticky navigation bar.

 ##Pioneer v1.3.8
 * Fixed menu bar on login page /moodle/login/index.php.